What is metadata?

 Select from the drop down box, with the following in mind.
 A price band of ‘Full’ will make the release available for the standard full price of similar formats on each service.
 A price band of Premium will make the release more expensive, and Mid and Budget cheaper respectively.
 For most releases we’d recommend selecting Full.

-Note: for Greedbag releases, the price is set in the dashboard, so select Full.
+Note: for Greedbag releases, the price is set in the CMS, so select Full.

 Licensed Territories to Include / Exclude